rage/java-programming/data/osa-1/3-reading-input.md

 <!-- - Opit kirjoittamaan ohjelman, joka lukee käyttäjän kirjoittamaa tekstiä. -->
 <!-- - Tiedät mitä merkkijonot ovat ohjelmoinnissa. -->
 <!-- - Tiedät miten merkkijonoja voidaan yhdistää toisiinsa ("katenointi"). -->
- - Learn to write a program that reads text written by the user.
+ - You will learn to write a program that reads text written by a user.
- - Know what strings are in programming
+ - You will now what is meant by strings in programming.
- - Know how strings can be joined together (concatenation).
+ - You will know how to join strings together ("concatenation").

 </text-box>